 What is Metamorphism?

-Metamorphosis is a biological process by which animals including insects, amphibians and few aquatic animals undergo extreme and rapid physical changes some time after the birth.
+Metamorphosis is a biological process by which animals, including insects, amphibians and few aquatic animals undergo extreme and rapid physical changes sometime after the birth.
 The result of metamorphosis changes the entire body of an organism.
-These changes includes maturation of enzymes, blood cells, the remodeling of the nervous systems, digestive systems and so on.
+These changes include maturation of enzymes, blood cells, the remodelling of the nervous systems, digestive systems,

 Metamorphism and Hormones

 Metamorphism is a hormonal effect.
-Metamorphism in frogs are controlled by the hormones called thyroxine and it is produced by the gland called thyroid.
-For the production of thyroxine, thyroid gland needs iodine.
+Metamorphism in frogs is controlled by the hormones called thyroxine, and it is produced by the gland called the thyroid.
+For the production of thyroxine, the thyroid gland needs iodine.
 Frogs need to live in water bodies where sufficient iodine is present for thyroxine production.
 Hence, deficiency of iodine can retard the growth of a larva to become an adult frog.
 Metamorphism in insects is also a result of hormonal activity in them.

 Stay tuned with BYJU’S to learn more in detail about metamorphism its types and stages.